 - Enter the example URL into the search bar and click "Start"

 If you have many URLs to scrape, you can enter several URLs into the bar.
-To learn more about "Open web page", check this guide: Go to Web Page
+To learn more about the "Open web page", check out this guide: Go to Web Page

-- Double-click "Go To Web Page" and set a longer timeout such as "120s"
+- Click "Go To Web Page" and set a longer timeout at the bottom such as "120s", then click "Apply".